Mohamedharate/mohamedharate/README.md

 # Hi there, I'm Mohamed! 👋

-### 🌱 I’m currently learning
+### 🌱 I’m currently learning about

-* 💻 Networking and cloud computing.
-* 💻 Operating Systems, Docking and Unix shell scripting.
+* 💻 Computer security.
-* 💻 JavaScript and Spring for backend development with Java.
+* 💻 Web application using .Net Core and Angular.
-* 💻 Databases and sql.
+* 💻 Mobile applications using React Native.